Baccega/check-vaccine-prenotation-available/README.md

-# ⚙️💉 Vaccine prenotation available check
+# ⚙️💉 Check vaccine prenotation available

 A script that check the vaccine's prenotation website and sends you a telegram message as a notification when it's available (using a Bot).